4-IA/4-IA/README.md

     </td>
   </tr>
 </table>
-Telegram Group Bot - See all open orders on the decentralized exchange
+See all open orders on the decentralized exchange

 ---